OmarK2804/os241/links.md

 * [cmp Command in Linux with examples](https://www.geeksforgeeks.org/cmp-command-in-linux-with-examples/) --- Used to compare the two files byte by byte and helps you to find out whether the two files are identical or not.
 * [Bash-Cheat-Sheet](https://github.com/RehanSaeed/Bash-Cheat-Sheet) --- A cheat sheet for bash commands.
 * [LFS 12.1 - How to build Linux From Scratch 12.1](https://www.youtube.com/playlist?list=PLyc5xVO2uDsCKdz6-Ojah0o-ZTqGE7HEX) --- How to install LFS 12.1 on real hardware
+* [Linux From Scratch](https://www.linuxfromscratch.org/lfs/view/12.1/index.html) ---  A complete tutorial on Linux From Scratch (LFS).